null

 Extraction and Quantification Techniques

-• Method 1: Extraction with methanol, hydrolysis with methanolic KOH, followed by paper chromatography.
+• Method 1: Methanol extraction, hydrolysis with methanolic KOH, followed by paper chromatography.

-• Method 2: Extraction with ether, hydrolysis with glucuronidase, and ether extraction followed by acid hydrolysis.
+• Method 2: Ether extraction, hydrolysis with glucuronidase, ether re-extraction, and acid hydrolysis.

-• Method 3: Combined extraction with ether-ethanol and hydrolysis with glucuronidase, followed by acid hydrolysis and separation of ketonic from nonketonic steroids.
+• Method 3: Ether-ethanol extraction, hydrolysis with glucuronidase, acid hydrolysis, followed by separation of ketonic and nonketonic steroids.

-• Method 4: A semi-quantitative approach using thin-layer chromatography on Silicagel HF 254.
+• Method 4: A semi-quantitative approach using thin-layer chromatography (TLC) on Silicagel HF 254.

-Each method involved specific steps for hydrolysis, extraction, and chromatographic separation to isolate and measure the steroid content.
+Each method involved specific steps for extraction, hydrolysis, and chromatographic separation, tailored to optimize the detection and quantification of the steroidal compounds.

 Analytical Techniques

-• Paper Chromatography: Used for the separation of ketonic steroids.
+• Paper Chromatography: Utilized for the separation of ketonic steroids.

-• Thin Layer Chromatography (TLC): Applied for separation on Silicagel HF 254 using different solvent systems.
+• Thin Layer Chromatography (TLC): Applied using Silicagel HF 254 plates and various solvent systems for the separation of steroids.

-• Spectrophotometric Determination: Quantification of steroids at specific wavelengths (555, 600, and 635 nm).
+• Spectrophotometric Determination: Steroid quantification was conducted at specific wavelengths (555 nm, 600 nm, and 635 nm).

 Results